CharlieJT/Recipes/README.md

     indication that the user will have more information to scroll down to, this was animated specifically for it to look as if it is flicking down.
 When clicked, it will scroll the user down in a smooth fashion.

-    - **Up Chevron -** When a user scrolls 50 pixels down from the top of any page, an 'up' chevron will appear in the bottom left-hand corner of the screen.
+    - **Up chevron -** When a user scrolls 50 pixels down from the top of any page, an 'up' chevron will appear in the bottom left-hand corner of the screen.
 When hovered over on desktop, it will rotate 360° & border & chevron colour will change to blue.
 When clicked on mobile & tablet, it will perform the animation as the page is scrolling back to the top.
 When clicked it will smooth scroll back to the top & the icon will